CYLALighthouse/PM-Toolkit/docs/faq.md

 ### Where do I find my student's log-in information?

 Go to [PowerBI](https://app.powerbi.com/home)
-1. Navigate to ACM Dashboard
+1. Navigate to FY20 Progress Monitoring Dashboard
-2. Click on the Student Data Sharing tab (bottom)
+2. Click on the "Assessment Information" tab (bottom)
-3. Navigate to HMH RI or HMH MI page
-4. Click on "Staff & All Student Login Info" in the box on the left

-Beneath the Staff Login and Password is a list of students and their IDs.
+3. Click on My Caseload's SAM Credentials.
+4. Find your student login information.

 The student's username and password are the same as their listed ID.
 If you are still having trouble logging on, please submit a [Help Desk Ticket](https://cityyear.sharepoint.com/teams/lax/SitePages/CYLA%20Help%20Desk.aspx).